creativescala/creative-scala/book/src/pages/part-one-conclusions.md

 # Part One: Conclusions

-We've now reached the end of Part One, where we focused on creative computing.
+We've reached the end of Part One, which focused on creative computing.
-We're going to finish by mentioning a few places where you can find out more, if you'd like to continue exploring this domain.
+Before we set this topic aside, let's discuss some places where  you find more on creative computing should you wish to continue exploring this domain.

+We'll start with a few artists.